poojananda123/chatbot/README.md

 🔧 Installing

-1. Clone the repository on your local machine. cd chatbot
+1. Clone the repository on your local machine -> cd chatbot

-2. Build the project.
+2. Build the project ->
 mvn clean install

-3. Run your Spring Boot application. mvn spring-boot:run
+3. Run your Spring Boot application ->
+mvn spring-boot:run